Wildflowers and Wide Open Spaces

 More than 13 million acres of tallgrass prairie once covered more than one-third of Missouri’s landscape.
 Today, less than 65,000 acres remain.
 Prairie State Park is Missouri’s largest remaining tallgrass prairie landscape.
 Four examples of tallgrass prairie within the park, East Drywood Creek, Regal, Hunkah and Tzi-sho prairies, were originally designated as natural areas.
 These have all now been combined and are included in the nearly parkwide Regal Tallgrass Prairie Natural Area designation.
 Purchased with the help of The Nature Conservancy, Prairie State Park preserves a unique and rare diversity of life.

 That diversity is represented in more than 150 birds, 25 mammals, 25 reptiles, 12 amphibians and approximately 500 species of plants, 350 being native prairie species.
 The conversion of the once-vast prairie to farmland, towns and roads has left few natural places as refuges for the plants and animals distinctive to a tallgrass prairie ecosystem.
 More than 25 rare and endangered plant and animal species have been recorded in Prairie State Park.
 Specific animals, including the southern prairie skink and several insects, are not found anywhere else in the state.
 A reintroduced bison herd of more than 100 head freely graze across the landscape shaping the earth with grazed patches, trails and wallows.
-The reintroduced herd of more than 25 elk graze the western portions of the park.

 To preserve this heritage, park staff conduct research, monitoring practices and stewardship procedures.
 Prescribed fires remove accumulated grass mats and increase soil nutrients.
 The open character of the prairie is protected with the removal of invading trees.
 Bison and elk have been reintroduced to join other native grazers to maintain the natural grazing processes.
 Where the prairie vegetation no longer exists, native plants are sown.